 Recording your meetings with your onboard webcam or your video conferencing software is a quick and easy way to create useful meeting videos.
 And for some projects and some organizations, just having those files is enough.
 Oftentimes, however, once you’ve got the meeting recorded, you’ll want to do more with that video than those systems are able to support.

-A video platform like Panopto is a perfect complement for video conferencing solutions such as Zoom, Skype for Business, GoToMeeting, and BlueJeans.
-Panopto automatically uploads every meeting recording to a central, secure video library, transcodes videos so they can be played on any device, indexes every word spoken and shown in the video for search, and generates a transcript of the entire meeting.
+A video platform like Panopto is a perfect complement for video conferencing solutions such as Zoom, Webex Meetings, Microsoft Teams, GoToMeeting, and BlueJeans.
+Panopto automatically uploads every meeting recording to a central, secure video library, transcodes videos so they can be played on any device, indexes every word spoken and shown in the video for search, and generates a full transcript of the entire meeting.

 Panopto also includes flexible multi-camera video recording and editing tools that anyone can use — it’s as easy as pressing “record.”
 For project managers, the ability to quickly record detailed HD video presentations can offer the following productivity benefits: